leandroaebi/Pokematch/README.md

    ```

 ### Additional information

-1. The project will be running on port 4040
+1. The project will operate on port `4040`
-2. Since the database is not included in the production container, the leaderboard will not work
+2. As the database is not included in the production container, the leaderboard functionality will be disabled.